-It probably goes without saying that Europe is home to some of the most incredible castles in the world and not many places more so than Germany.
-There are LOADS of fairytale castles in Germany and we’re talking about castles that have actually inspired real fairytales, loved by billions across the world.
+It probably goes without saying that some of the best castles in Europe are in Germany.
+For instance, there are loads of fairytale castles in Germany and we’re talking about castles that have actually inspired real fairytales, too.
+This is exactly why I wanted to share some of the best castles in Germany to visit on your next trip.

 1.)
 Neuschwanstein Castle